Citroën 2CV: Kit cars and specials

 Examples of 2CV-based kit sports cars include the Pembleton, Blackjack Avion and the Lomax from Britain, and Burton and Patron from the Netherlands.
 Most are also available as three wheelers (single wheel at the rear), like an early Morgan sports car.
 Some have been fitted with larger air-cooled twin-cylinder motorcycle engines.
 The German Hoffmann 2CV is a two door convertible.

 For transportation purposes, some saloon models were rebuilt into vans using fibreglass reconstructions of corrugated 2CV Fourgonnette rear box sections.
 The "Bedouin" was a flat-panel wooden-bodied kit car.

 UMAP coupé

 The small French company UMAP was established in 1956 in the northern French village of Bernon, (Aube) by Camille Martin, the former mayor.
-The acronym UMAP stands for Usine Moderne d'Applications Plastiques (Factory for Modern Plastic Applications).
+The acronym UMAP stands for Usine Moderne d'Applications Plastiques (Modern Factory for Plastic Applications).
 UMAP produced the SM 425 and SM 500 from 1957, two externally identical coupés based on the Citroën 2CV.
 In 1958 production was discontinued.